dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/signatures.md

 ## Enabling electronic signatures

-To enable electronic signatures for your project, click "Edit project" and select "Responses" from the "Project checklist."
+To enable electronic signatures for your project, click "Edit project" and select "Responses" from the Project Checklist.
 Then, check the "Require signatures for responses" box.

 ![require signatures](../images/require_signatures.png)